 In the time between concrete placement and finishing, water can begin to bleed and evaporate from the surface.
 Once this water evaporates, the concrete will dry out.
 Initial curing aims to reduce moisture loss from the concrete surface during this crucial period.
 There are two main initial curing methods:

 - Fogging provides excellent protection against surface drying by humidifying the air above concrete and replacing bleed water.
 This allows time for placing, striking-off and bull-floating operations.
 It also reduces the tendency for a crust to form on the surface of freshly placed concrete.
-This method must be used when the air temperature is well above freezing.
+You must use this method when the air temperature is well above freezing.

 - Liquid-applied evaporation retarders, or water-based solutions of organic chemicals that form a very thin film layer over the bleed water, have been used as an initial curing method for decades.
 This film reduces the bleed water’s rate of evaporation from the surface.
 Once the finishing starts, take precautions to avoid mixing bleed water, fogging water or evaporation retarder into the slab.
 Without taking these precautions, you may risk creating a porous and weak concrete surface.